 More fun: The gorgeous Volunteer Park Conservatory is located on the north end of the park, and its free days are first Thursdays and first Saturdays.
 Or make the short walk to Lake View Cemetery, where you can see Bruce Lee’s grave.

 Info: Check the SAAM calendar (filter for SAAM and off-site events) for happenings during the renovation closure.
 The Volunteer Park Conservatory is open Tuesday–Sunday, 10 a.m.–4 p.m.
 Admission is $2–$4; kids 11 and under are free.

 Touch and go: Tips for mixing museums and kids

-From Michelle Hagewood, assistant curator of school, youth and family programs at the Henry Art Gallery and mom of a 2-year-old daughter:
+From Michelle Hagewood, assistant curator of school, youth and family programs at the Henry Art Gallery and mom of a young daughter:

 - No matter what age your kids are, have a conversation before going.
 Give kids a heads-up there may be things they want to touch, but can’t.
 Talk through the reasons.